-You may also want to conduct this research to find out if there are any development projects in the area, which could influence your decision to buy.
-Of course, you might just be curious about who lived in a property you now own or wish to buy.
+You might also want to conduct this research to find out if there are any development projects in the area that could influence your decision to buy.
+And, of course, you could just be curious about who previously lived in a property you now own or wish to buy.

 How Do I Find Out Who Owns a Property?

-Head to GOV.UK and conduct a deeds search.
+Head to GOV.UK and conduct a title deeds search.
 HM Land Registry holds records on most property or land sold in England or Wales since 1993.
 These records include details of the title register, title plan, title summary and flood risk indicator.
-These documents can be downloaded and viewed online and have specific information within them that can help you to find information about the property owner.
+You can run a land registry search, download the documents and view them online — giving you access to specific information that can help you to find details about the property owner.